syncfusion-content/winui-docs/winui/Chart/Interactive-Features/Crosshair.md

 The vertical line in contact with the x axes shows axis label.
 The horizontal axis label can be aligned using [`HorizontalAxisLabelAlignment`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartCrosshairBehavior.html#Syncfusion_UI_Xaml_Charts_ChartCrosshairBehavior_HorizontalAxisLabelAlignment) property.

-Axis Label can be aligned by Near, Far, Center, Auto and None Options.
+Axis Label can be aligned by Near, Far, Center, Auto Options.

 * [`Auto`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.ChartAlignment.html) – Axis label is aligned in Near/Far positions based on the movement of vertical line.